mco-gh/pylearn/content/en/lessons/5 Loops/_index.md

 <li><code>i = i + i</code> can be written like this:  <code>i += 1</code></li>
 <li>More generally, <code>i = i + x</code> can be written as <code>i += x</code>, which adds the value of x to i and assigns the result to <code>i</code>.</li>
 <li>You'll often see this syntax inside loops when we want, for example, to increment a loop counter every time through the loop body.</li>
-<li>We have similar assignment operators available corresponding to the arithmetic operators:</li>
+<li>We have similar assignment operators available corresponding to the other arithmetic operators:</li>
 </ul>
 <table>
 <thead>